RaphaelS1/scrapers/README.md

-This repo contains a useful web scrapers using Beautiful Soup in Python and utils in R.
+This repo contains useful web scrapers using Beautiful Soup in Python and utils in R.

 mpsontwitter_scraper scrapes the total number of interactions (likes + retweets) from all UK MP tweets in a given data range.
 Results can be viewed either per tweet or aggregated over each MP.
 (Run-time for the year 2016 is approx 6 hours).